 Open an interactive chat with Bash

-Why is dietary potassium intake not sufficient for acute treatment of hypokalemia?
+Why is dietary potassium increase not sufficient for correcting acute hypokalemia?

 Open an interactive chat with Bash